ehlesp/smallab-k8s-pve-guide/G037 - Backups 01 ~ Considerations.md

 - **Application and user data**: the same technical particularity that makes impossible to make backups within your K3s cluster with velero, allows for doing them in a external manner.
 With [UrBackup](https://www.urbackup.org/) you can have an agent on each of your K3s cluster nodes, and make them access the folders in which you mounted the persistent volumes of your applications.
 Those agents are clients for a UrBackup server, run on a different VM, where you can store the backups of those volumes.

 - **Backups**: the backups themselves usually are just files, so they can be treated as such.
-The backups you make with Clonezilla or UrBackup could be copied in other storages to improve their chances against faulty drives, data corruption, ramsonware, etc. The ones made within Proxmox VE are also just files, but they're not as easily accesible since they're kept within your Proxmox VE system.
+The backups you make with Clonezilla or UrBackup could be copied in other storages to improve their chances against faulty drives, data corruption, ransomware, etc. The ones made within Proxmox VE are also just files, but they're not as easily accesible since they're kept within your Proxmox VE system.
 Still, you could get them with a remote access tool like WinSCP and copy them like with any other file.

 ## Where to store the backups.
 Backup storage